push-protocol/push-website/blog/2023-12-14-push-roadmap-recap-2023/index.md

 ### Live Roadmap
 Push launched a live roadmap for the community which is a massive step up from medium posts as it's a live roadmap which is updated in real time.
-This enables the community to see what all is being worked on and what all is coming up next.
+This enables the community to see what's being worked on and what's up next.

 _`Psst`_ - If you want a sneak peak in 2024 already, then check out the link below 👇